Schools in Lakeland: A comprehensive guide

 Career academies align with local industry needs and ensure that students are prepared to become skilled employees in high-demand occupations.

-You can apply for a career academy through the parent portal during the open enrollment period from Jan.
-8 to Feb.
-16, 2024.
+You can apply for a career academy through the Parent Portal during the open enrollment period at the start of the spring semester.

 View all of the career academy offerings.
 Learn more about enrollment online or call 863-519-8438, ext.
 1.